-The economic data are mainly from housing surveys conducted by the INSEE.
+The economic data are mainly from housing surveys conducted by the INSEE in 1988, 1992, 1996, and 2002.
 The climatic variables and the spatial variables (see below) were matched with these surveys by the INSEE.2

-The Mincer-type wage equation (Mincer 1962) was obtained from individual income data of people in dwellings surveyed in 2002.
-After excluding state employees and extreme wages, the sample comprised 19,063 people.
+The Mincer-type wage equation (Mincer, 1962) was obtained from individual income data of people in dwellings surveyed in 2002.
+After excluding state employees (whose wages are not location-dependent) and extreme wages (less than €1000 and more than €150,000 per year), the sample comprised 19,063 people.
 The endogenous variable is the logarithm of the annual wage earned in the 12 months preceding the survey.
-The explanatory variables are: age, sex, socio-occupational category, employment rate, employment contract type, highest diploma, nationality, and country of birth.
+The explanatory variables characterizing the employee are (cf. the descriptive statistics in Appendix 2): age, sex, sociooccupational category, employment rate, employment contract type, highest diploma, nationality, and country of birth.

 For housing, we selected households that had moved in recently (within the last four years).
 Four equations were estimated for buyers and tenants crossed with detached houses and apartments.
-We had a total of 9,640 buyers of single-detached houses, 2,658 buyers of apartments, 3,447 tenants of single-detached houses and 8,615 tenants of apartments.
-The data were deflated into 2002 euros.
-The explanatory variables are: detached housing or housing in apartment blocks, survey year, floor space, garden area for detached houses (quadratic form), sanitation facilities (bathrooms and toilets), main room size (quadratic form), heating type, garage, parking space, cellar, veranda, fireplace(s), date of construction of the structure (quadratic form), and the date the household moved in.
+By stacking the 1988, 1992, 1996, and 2002 surveys we had a total of 9,640 buyers of single-detached houses, 2,658 buyers of apartments, 3,447 tenants of single-detached houses and 8,615 tenants of apartments (after eliminating the extreme centiles and observations with incomplete data).
+The data were deflated into €2002, using the GDP price index as deflator.

+The explanatory variables characterizing housing are (cf. descriptive statistics in Appendix 2): detached housing or housing in apartment blocks, survey year, floor space, garden area for detached houses (quadratic form), sanitation facilities (bathrooms and toilets), main room size (quadratic form), heating type, garage, parking space, cellar, veranda, fireplace(s), date of construction of the structure (quadratic form), and the date the household moved in.